-• If less than 50 course points or less than 50% of all individual examination points are achieved, a grade F is obtained, implying that the entire course must be retaken and that previously acquired course points are forfeited.
+• If less than 50 course points are achieved, a grade F is obtained, implying that the entire course must be retaken and that previously acquired course points are forfeited.

 Re-registration implies that:

 - first-time registered students have priority access to the course's group registration; - the final assessment task can be re-assessed without attendance at any of the course's other learning activities and without points from the course's other assessment tasks accredited.